Roy214/sssd-healthcheck/README.md

     - sdap_async_sys_connect request failed: Connection timed out.
     - Check if the login is being denied by AD-GPO.
     - Use sssctl analyze tool to anlayze the log.

+## Upstream sssd Documentation
+The most up-to-date documentation of sssd can be found at https://sssd.io.

+## Contacts